 How long should it take to taper off GLP-1?

-Most real-world tapers take two to four months, stepping down one dose every three to four weeks until you reach the lowest available dose, then stopping.
-Some people hold at a maintenance dose, often the second-lowest, indefinitely instead of stopping.
+Most real-world tapers take about two to four months, stepping down one dose every three to four weeks until you reach a low dose, then stopping.
+Some people hold at a maintenance dose, often a lower dose, indefinitely instead of stopping.
 There is no universal schedule.
-Your dose, how long you have been on the medication, your weight goal, your comorbidities, and how you respond at each step all matter.
-Tapering slowly tends to be better tolerated than rushing, gives your appetite and habits time to adjust in stages, and lets you catch a rebound early if one starts.
+Your dose, how long you have been on the medication, your goal, your other conditions, and how you respond at each step all matter.
+Tapering slowly tends to be better tolerated than rushing, gives appetite and habits time to adjust in stages, and lets you catch a rebound early if one starts.
 The decision belongs with your prescriber, not with an internet protocol.
-Bring weight, hunger, and protein data to the appointment so the conversation is grounded in trends, not memory.
+Bringing weight, hunger, and protein data to the appointment helps ground the conversation in trends rather than memory.
+This is educational, not medical advice.

 Related questions